“Supporting the People and Organizations Who Change the World.”

 Achiever | Learner | Connectedness | Arranger | Input

-Becky’s most meaningful professional experiences currently are her work with and connections to staff and board members in nonprofits, tribes, and counties.
+Becky’s most meaningful professional experiences currently are her work with and connections to staff and board members in nonprofits, native nations, and counties.
 She welcomes your inquiries and questions.
 Becky is generous with her follow-up time and is always willing to make other resource referrals.
-Becky is always looking to develop new material, tools, and training concepts to support the work of her clients and workshop participants.
+Becky enjoys developing new material, tools, and training concepts to support the work of her clients and workshop participants.
 She welcomes calls to explore your new training needs and interests.
 She is an avid learner with a lifelong love of reading.
-She regularly scans websites, newspapers, and other publications, including: The Nonprofit Quarterly, Indian Country Today, The Sahan Journal, National Council of Nonprofits, Minnesota Council of Nonprofits, Propel Nonprofits, Nonprofits AF, The Harvard Business Review, The Washington Post, INC., Linked In, and the Society for Human Resource Management, among others.
+She regularly scans websites, newspapers, and other publications, including: Blue Avocado, The Nonprofit Quarterly, Indian Country Today, The Sahan Journal, National Council of Nonprofits, Minnesota Council of Nonprofits, Propel Nonprofits, Nonprofits AF, The Harvard Business Review, The Washington Post, INC., Linked In, and the Society for Human Resource Management, among others.

 Leadership, Cultural, & Nonprofit Management Education

 Becky is a graduate of the Institute for Executive Director Leadership, offered by the University of St. Thomas Opus School of Business in Minneapolis.
 She completed a Community Service Management Program at the Roosevelt University School of Public Administration in Chicago.
 While at Evergreen, Becky arranged and participated in a 3-day Native American Cultural Competency Training for 25 staff members with a Minn.
 DHS-endorsed team of regional consultants.
 Becky also completed multiple trainings through the Northwest Minnesota Foundation, including:

 - Workshops on Human Resource Management, Board Development, Resource Development, Appreciative Inquiry, Organizational Excellence, and Meeting Management/ Facilitation